-In the world of blogging (and online life in general) there are two words that are bandied about almost constantly.
+In the world of content creation, there are two words that are bandied about almost constantly.
 Those words are ‘content‘ and ‘niche‘.

-Your ‘content’ needs to be compelling because you’ve got something compelling to share, and that’s the bottom line.
-I really struggle to produce something that I don’t really give a shit about, and I think that more of us are feeling that way that perhaps we’re letting on.
+For me, your ‘content’ needs to be compelling because you’ve got something compelling to share, and that’s the bottom line.
+I really do struggle to produce something that I don’t really care about, and I think that more of us are feeling that way than perhaps we’re letting on.

 To this end enters the other term I mentioned – niche.
 I see so many people talking about having to have a niche for writing.
-Again, I get the sense of this.
-Consistency in a topic area is important, but I sometimes wonder if having a niche runs the risk of your writing becoming stale, predictable and also somewhat limiting.
-I’m probably wrong, but I don’t know if pigeonholing your writing style early on is a great move.
+Again, there is some sense in this.
+Consistency in a topic area is important, but I sometimes wonder if having a niche runs the risk of your writing becoming stale, predictable and somewhat limiting.
+I’m probably wrong, but I don’t know if pigeonholing your writing style so early on is a great move.

 Do you sometimes feel trapped by your niche?
-I’m genuinely interested to know what you think if you’re a blogger.
-Has having a niche helped or hindered your work so far?
-Let me know what you reckon down below or over on Twitter
+I’m genuinely interested to know what you think if you’re a writer, blogger or digital content creator.
+Has sticking with a niche for your writing or blog helped or hindered you so far?
+Let me know your thoughts in the comments below